MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Lauren Watson, Chuan Guo, Graham Cormode, Alex Sablayrolles. *ICLR 2022*
   - Key Word: Membership Inference Attack; Privacy.
   - <details><summary>Digest</summary> We argue that membership inference attacks can benefit drastically from difficulty calibration, where an attack's predicted membership score is adjusted to the difficulty of correctly classifying the target sample.
 We show that difficulty calibration can significantly reduce the false positive rate of a variety of existing attacks without a loss in accuracy.

+- You are caught stealing my winning lottery ticket!
+Making a lottery ticket claim its ownership. [[paper]](https://arxiv.org/abs/2111.00162) [[code]](https://github.com/VITA-Group/NO-stealing-LTH)
+  - Xuxi Chen, Tianlong Chen, Zhenyu Zhang, Zhangyang Wang. *NeurIPS 2021*
+  - Key Word: Ownership Verification; Lottery Ticket Hypothesis.
+  - <details><summary>Digest</summary> The main resource bottleneck of LTH is however the extraordinary cost to find the sparse mask of the winning ticket.
+That makes the found winning ticket become a valuable asset to the owners, highlighting the necessity of protecting its copyright.
+Our setting adds a new dimension to the recently soaring interest in protecting against the intellectual property (IP) infringement of deep models and verifying their ownerships, since they take owners' massive/unique resources to develop or train.
+While existing methods explored encrypted weights or predictions, we investigate a unique way to leverage sparse topological information to perform lottery verification, by developing several graph-based signatures that can be embedded as credentials.

 - Gradient Inversion with Generative Image Prior. [[paper]](https://arxiv.org/abs/2110.14962) [[code]](https://github.com/ml-postech/gradient-inversion-generative-image-prior)
   - Jinwoo Jeon, Jaechang Kim, Kangwook Lee, Sewoong Oh, Jungseul Ok. *NeurIPS 2021*